Moesif/moesif-netframework-example/README.md

-# Moesif NET Framework Example
+# Moesif .NET Framework Example

 [Moesif](https://www.moesif.com) is an API analytics platform.
 [Moesif.Middleware](https://github.com/Moesif/moesif-dotnet) is a middleware that makes integration with Moesif easy for .NET applications.

-This is an example of NET Framework 4.6.2 application with Moesif integrated.
+This is an example of NET Framework 4.6.2 application with Moesif integrated running on IIS.

 ## Key files